-Initially, these new specifications support four main bands of SystemReady, plus two further optional components - the Security option and Pre-silicon certification.
-(See the following figure 1).
+Initially, these new specifications support four main bands of SystemReady, plus Pre-silicon Compliance Testing and an optional Security option.

 SystemReady is designed to ensure portability and interoperability of operating systems and hypervisors, enabling the Arm ecosystem to provide a vibrant, innovative, and diverse range of hardware platforms without prohibitively complicating software deployment.
 It is extending Arm’s valued CPU architecture promise of compatibility to the system architecture level.

 Arm SystemReady pre-silicon compliance testing is available pre-tape out for silicon partners.
 Arm has been working closely with Synopsys and Cadence on developing this.